 I imagine I’m not the only one who resents spending time on manual repetitive tasks.
 Activities that can’t be ignored, but aren’t really adding value either.

-Here’s our list of the ten top HR automations that let you work smarter – so you can spend less time on paperwork, and more on the work you want to do.
+So without further ado, here’s our list of the ten top automation tools for HR that let you work smarter – so you can spend less time on paperwork, and more on the work you want to do.

-Probably the most the most popular HR automation of all is in absence management.
+Probably the most the most popular automation tools for HR is for managing absences effectively.
 Even if responsibility for checking and approving holiday requests or sick leave notifications is with the line manager, manual processes are rarely efficient for HR — or anyone else involved.

-Automation not only helps streamlines requests and approvals, but can trigger related activities, such as chasing up on overdue fit to work notes.
+Automation tools not only help streamline requests and approvals, but can trigger related activities, such as chasing up on overdue fit to work notes.
+You can learn more about how HR software helps manage absences successfully across a business by downloading our free guide here.

-If you are having to reach for your calculator or a spreadsheet to figure out how much time off each of your employees is due, there is definitely a better way.
+If you’re having to reach for your calculator or a spreadsheet to figure out how much time off each of your employees is due, there is definitely a better way.

 Sending out and chasing up performance appraisal forms can be a major HR headache.
 It ties up a lot of time and, since the data is hard to collate, rarely deliver the insight HR can benefit from, or performance improvements the business anticipates.

-Automating the flow of forms to the right people at the right time, and gathering all the information in human resources management systems, frees up time, provides invaluable information and encourages a focus on achieving performance objectives.
+Automating the flow of forms to the right people at the right time, and gathering all the information in a modern HRIS platform, frees up time, provides invaluable information and encourages a focus on achieving performance objectives.

 HR is responsible for ensuring that employees receive a host of important documents and emails, from job offers to confirmation of promotions, or pay rises.
 All of which take HR time to put together and send out.
 According to research by IDC, as much as 30%.